shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

   - what are the problems
   - show results, plots, images, etc
   - what was done to try solve this - include results, plots, images, etc
-- reproducability of results?
+- reproducability of results? - batch size on different machine
 - proper formatting?
 - albumentations - ?
-- which branch to pull request
+- which branch to pull request - topic-recognition
 # Object Detection with YOLO in the ISIC Dataset
 Please note that module.py is empty because the model itself is inside of the yolov5_LC git submodule
 ## Dependencies: